ibexa/documentation-developer/docs/guide/url_management.md

 You can also extend the command by the following parameters:

 - `--iteration-count` — to define how many Locations should be processed at once to avoid too much memory use
-- `--location-id` — to regenerate URLs for specific locations only, e.g. `ezplatform:urls:regenerate-aliases --location-id=1 --location-id=2`
+- `--location-id` — to regenerate URLs for specific Locations only, e.g. `ezplatform:urls:regenerate-aliases --location-id=1 --location-id=2`

 ## URL wildcards